GIP-RECIA/uPortal-web-components/@uportal/extended-uportal-header/README.md

 - `org-logo-url-attribute-name`: type: `String`, default: `'otherAttributes.ESCOStructureLogo[0]'`, the attribute object path to obtain the organization Picture from organization details obtained from the organization's api;
 - `user-all-orgs-id-attribute-name`: type: `String`, default: `'ESCOSIREN`, the attribute object path to obtain all ids of the organizations linked to the user and to retrieve from the organization's api;
 - `hide-action-mode`: type: `String` : possible value `auto|always|never`, default: `auto`, define if we should show the actions, `auto` don't show on `small` breakpoint;
-- `show-favorites-in-slider`: type : `boolean` : show or not the favorites in a slider;
+- `show-favorites-in-slider`: type: `boolean` : show or not the favorites in a slider;
 - `icon-type`: type: `String` : possible value `four-square|four-empty-square|nine-square|nine-empty-square|never`, default: `hamburger`, define the menu icon type;
+- `dont-override` type: `Object`, optional, array of strings properties (camelcased) to not override in cas of default value usage;
+- `portlet-info-api-url` type: `String`, optional, the uri/url of the portlet api;
+- `fname` type: `String`, optional, fname of the corresponding portlet;
 - `debug`: type: `Boolean`, default: `false`, for the demo/debug mode to be able to run in a standalone way (disable api call).
--

 ### Slots